Should I Install Screens, Curtains, or Blinds?

 Large openings with sliding and bifold doors are a fantastic way to make use of natural light, but clean architectural lines can be compromised by curtain fabric ‘bunching’ across the track and to the sides when open.
-Four metres of high-quality curtain fabric, for example, is very heavy and can require significant space to sit when open, reducing available light – you wouldn’t have curtains if you wanted to maximise natural light.
+Four metres of high-quality curtain fabric, for example, is very heavy and can require significant space to sit when open, reducing available light.
 Curtains offer an on/off solution to heat, glare and privacy, but are limited in their flexibility beyond that.
 Sunlight can also ‘bleach’ the lining fabric, creating an uneven look from the outside.

 During the summer, it’s important to open the doors and ventilate your home.
 However, curtains fail to prevent bugs from entering the house, and curtain folds also provide attractive hiding places for insects.
 So, are blinds better than curtains?
 Not necessarily, but neither are a solution to all of the challenges mentioned above.
 Let’s take a look into how blinds compare to screens…

 Solar Screens vs Integrated Blinds: Are screens better than blinds?

 Blinds are often considered for extensions with bifold doors, but they have shortcomings that are worth noting.
 For example, integrated blinds obscure the view, which separates the outdoor and indoor spaces, often resulting in gloomy interiors.
 Blinds also have no protection against insects, so you are stuck with the unsatisfactory options of leaving the doors open and letting bugs in or closing them and having a stuffy home in the hotter weather.
 Finally, a typical installation results in multiple double-glazed door units, each of which has a visible stack of Venetian blind slats and door frames that obscure the view.